droglenc/NCMTH107/resources/Syllabus-Current.md

 ## Grading
 <img class="img-right" src="../img/grading.jpg">
 An overall grade will be computed from the module preparation quizzes and assignments described  in the ["Course Workflow" section](#course-workflow) and a final exam.
 Module preparation quizzes and assignments not submitted by the due date time will not be accepted.
-However, your lowest three quiz and assignment grades will be dropped when computing your overall grade.
+However, your lowest four quiz AND assignment grades will be dropped when computing your overall grade.
 The final exam is an opportunity for you to show a synthetic understanding of all material from throughout the course.
-The final exam will be focused on larger concepts, applications, and interpretations (rather than specific details) from throughout the semester.
+The final exam will focus on larger concepts, applications, and interpretations (rather than specific details) from throughout the semester.
 I will provide you with an explicit study guide approximately one week before the final exam.

 An overall score will be computed from the items and associated weights listed in the table below.
 Grades on individual module preparation quizzes and assignments can be found on the [class Gradescope page](https://www.gradescope.com/courses/144614){:target="_blank"}.
 I will update your percentage grades for the Preparation Check Quizzes and Module Assignments on [mycourses.northland.edu](https://mycourses.northland.edu/ICS/Academics/MTH/MTH__107/2020_10-MTH__107-01/) at the end of each week, which will then show your grade as of that time.
 You can also compute your overall grade at any time by entering your percentage scores in the boxes below for completed assessments.
 To project your future grade, also include percentages for future assessments.